openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following Credential Issuer Metadata parameters:

 * `credential_issuer`: REQUIRED.
-The Credential Issuer's identifier, as defined in (#credential_issuer_identifier).
+The Credential Issuer's identifier, as defined in (#credential-issuer-identifier).
 * `authorization_servers`: OPTIONAL.
 Array of strings, where each string is an identifier of the OAuth 2.0 Authorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
 If this parameter is omitted, the entity providing the Credential Issuer is also acting as the Authorization Server, i.e., the Credential Issuer's identifier is used to obtain the Authorization Server metadata.
 The actual OAuth 2.0 Authorization Server metadata is obtained from the `oauth-authorization-server` well-known location as defined in Section 3 of [@!RFC8414].
 When there are multiple entries in the array, the Wallet may be able to determine which Authorization Server to use by querying the metadata; for example, by examining the `grant_types_supported` values, the Wallet can filter the server to use based on the grant type it plans to use.
 When the Wallet is using `authorization_server` parameter in the Credential Offer as a hint to determine which Authorization Server to use out of multiple, the Wallet MUST NOT proceed with the flow if the `authorization_server` Credential Offer parameter value does not match any of the entries in the `authorization_servers` array.
 * `credential_endpoint`: REQUIRED.
-URL of the Credential Issuer's Credential Endpoint, as defined in (#credential_request).
+URL of the Credential Issuer's Credential Endpoint, as defined in (#credential-request).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Batch Credential Endpoint, as defined in (#batch-credential-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Deferred Credential Endpoint, as defined in (#deferred-credential-issuance).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.
 * `notification_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Notification Endpoint, as defined in (#notification_endpoint).
+URL of the Credential Issuer's Notification Endpoint, as defined in (#notification-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Notification Endpoint.
 * `credential_response_encryption`: OPTIONAL.
 Object containing information about whether the Credential Issuer supports encryption of the Credential and Batch Credential Response on top of TLS.
   * `alg_values_supported`: REQUIRED.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
   * `enc_values_supported`: REQUIRED.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].